HOW TO GET BETTER FUEL ECONOMY WITH YOUR DIESEL TRUCK

 - Above 55 mph, each 1 mph increase in vehicle speed decreases fuel economy by 0.1 mpg.

-- Worn tires provide better fuel economy than new tires, up to 7% better fuel economy.
+- Worn tires provide up to 7% better fuel economy than new tires.

 - Used lug drive tires can get up to 0.4 mpg better than new lug tires.